olm3ca/PixelbookOSX/README.md

 1. Flash UEFI firmware.
 Read and follow [yusefnapora's excellent guide](https://github.com/yusefnapora/pixelbook-linux) on how to flash the UEFI firmware using MrChromebox's scripts.
 To do this, you will need to disable write protect with either the SuzyQable cable or by removing the battery.
 2. Download and set up your Mac OS X Catalina USB drive.
 3. Set up OpenCore on the EFI partition of the drive.
 [Read the OpenCore Install Guide.](https://dortania.github.io/) There are also plenty of video [tutorials](https://www.youtube.com/watch?v=jqg7MX3FS7M) on how to do this.
-    - EFI folder to use based on work completed so far is [here](https://www.dropbox.com/s/vml6tl25rvhuks1/efi4.zip?dl=0).
+    - My EFI folder to use based on work completed so far (YMMV) is [here](https://www.dropbox.com/s/w1oh0do8k0b8d8o/EFI5.zip?dl=0).
 4. KEXTS: the following are suggestions, you can experiment with your own and report back!
     - For USB, follow Corpnewt's [USBMap](https://github.com/corpnewt/USBMap) procedure - this is instead of USBInjectAll, which is outdated.
     - AppleALC